Anthony Richardson (American football)

 Anthony Dashawn Richardson Sr. (born May 22, 2002) is an American professional football quarterback for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Florida Gators and was selected by the Colts fourth overall in the 2023 NFL draft.

 Early life

 Richardson was born on May 22, 2002, in Miami, Florida.
 He later attended Loften High School in Gainesville, Florida.
-However, he played quarterback for Eastside High School's football team.
-During his high school career, he had 4,633 passing yards with 37 passing touchdowns, along with 1,633 rushing yards and 41 touchdowns.
+However, Richardson played quarterback for Eastside High School's football team.
+During his high school career, Richardson had 4,633 passing yards with 37 passing touchdowns to go along with 1,633 rushing yards and 41 touchdowns.
 He committed to play college football at the University of Florida.